dungeontiger/data_gen/README.md

 You can use this to create string keys by also setting the prefix.

 You can generate random people's names by setting 'personName' to first, last or full

+get_value gets a value from a column, you have to specifiy the column's name.
+If you do not specify the table name, it defaults to the same table.
+This makes it easy to get the current value from a another column in the same table.

+If you specify a table name, it will look for the column in that table and get its last value.

+You can also specify random_value = True to get a random value.
+This is useful when creating foreign keys.